loathers/railo/README.md

 > `chrono`

-You can also use the turns argument to specify the number of turns to run (use negative numbers for the number of turns remaining).
+You can specify the number of turns to run (use negative numbers for the number of turns remaining) with the turns argument.
 The following example will use 10 turns.

 > `chrono turns=10`